 CONTACT: firstname.lastname@example.org, 215-724-1247

-Alyssa Schimmel was hired to serve as Education Director in winter 2017 following two years interning with POP.
-In this role, she oversees the school orchard program and expand educational opportunities through curriculum and workshop development, network building, event planning, and POP publications.
-A Master Gardener and herbalist with a clinical practice, Alyssa also serves as co-farm manager of Cloud 9 Rooftop Farm, where she cultivates medicinal plants at a senior resident facility, Guild House West.
-Her past experience also includes volunteer teaching with Awbury Arboretum’s Teens Leadership Program and an apprenticeship at Mountain Gardens, a botanical garden of useful plants in Burnsville, NC.
-She graduated summa cum laude with a B.A. in Communications & Media Studies from the University of Maryland and is currently pursuing advanced study in clinical herbal medicine with David Winston’s Center for Herbal Studies.
+Alyssa Schimmel was hired to serve as Education Director in winter 2017 following two years of interning with POP.
+In this role, she oversees POP’s school orchard program, expanding educational opportunities through curriculum and workshop development, network building, event planning, and POP publications.
+A Master Gardener and herbalist with a clinical practice, Alyssa also teaches a year-long course called Wild Wisdom in wild foods and medicines at Awbury Arboretum, where she is working to develop educational curriculum surrounding earth and ancestral skills.
+She graduated with a B.A. in Communications & Media Studies from the University of Maryland, earned her permaculture design certificate from Starhawk and Charles Williams, and is completing coursework for advanced study in clinical herbal medicine with David Winston’s Center for Herbal Studies.

 MICHAEL MUEHLBAUER, ORCHARD DIRECTOR